i-am-junayed/algorithms/class lectures/lecture_8_counting_sort.md

 ✅ **Best suited for scenarios where the range of numbers (k) is not excessively large compared to n.**

 ❌ **Not suitable for sorting large datasets with widely varying numbers due to high space complexity.**
+❌ **Cannot sort floating-point numbers because it relies on integer indices.**
 ✅ **Faster than comparison-based sorts for constrained input ranges but inefficient for general sorting tasks.**